davidmoten/xuml-tools/README.md

 -------------------
 With the model compiler we seek to implement the approach taken by Mellor & Balcer in their super book [*Executable UML - A Foundation for Model Driven Architecture*](http://www.executableumlbook.com/).

-The java model compiler includes the following features:
+The java model compiler includes/will include the following features:
 * Generates JPA entities
 * All association types
 * Composite primary keys